Fuel Surcharge FAQ's

 Why does the Ferry charge a fuel surcharge?

-The fuel surcharge is being implemented in response to increasing and volatile oil prices that this country has experienced nationwide.
+The fuel surcharge is implemented in response to whenever there are increasing and volatile oil prices outside of the Ferry's budgeted allocations for fuel.
 With fuel being a primary and major expense for any transportation provider, when fuel prices escalate, it is not possible for the CMLF to absorb the entirety of increases in fuel costs.
 The surcharge will be directly tied to the price of fuel.
 CMLF will continue to absorb a portion of the increase in fuel costs, thus sharing the impact of these increased costs with our passengers.

 How is the fuel surcharge calculated?